AHA-byte/Red-Solstice-2-Survivors/README.md

-Modding after long hiatus, had to relearn old things and new stuff to Unreal Engine 4/5. tools used for mod development
+**Modding after long hiatus, had to relearn old things and new stuff to Unreal Engine 4/5.**

+# Red Solstice 2: AHA Rebalanced

+**A comprehensive overhaul mod for Red Solstice 2: Survivors.**

+This mod aims to revitalize the game by rebalancing weapons, making progression more rewarding, and buffing underused suit modules.
+It focuses on making higher difficulties approachable through viable strategies rather than grinding, offering powerful upgrades that feel impactful.

+Did i made a few things over powered, especially ASV.
+Hell YA!

 ## 💻 Tools Used